dafny-lang/dafny/docs/_includes/Expressions.md

 However, note that the unaray operations bind more tightly than does `as`.
 That is `- 5 as nat` is `(- 5) as nat` (which fails), whereas `a * b as nat` is `a * (b as nat)`.
 On the other hand `- a[4]` is `- (a[4])`.

+*This `is` expression is not yet implemented.
+This description is proposed.*

+The `is` expression is grammatically similar to the `as` expression, with the same binding power and constraints on types.
+However, the `is` expression returns a `bool` value indicating whether the LHS expression is a legal value of the RHS type.
+Thus this expression can be used to check, for example, whether `int` values are permitted values of a subset type or newtype.
+It can also check the allocated type of a trait.

+For an expression `e` and type `t`, `e is t` is the condition determining whether `e as t` is well-defined.

 ## Unary Expressions